microsoft/DiagManager/MiaaPSSDiag/Readme.txt

 5. To Start the PSSDIAG utility you will use the start_collector.sh script and pass the scenario as parameter:
    Below you will find an example of this:
-	sudo /bin/bash ./start_collector.sh sql_perf.scn
+	/bin/bash ./start_collector.sh sql_perf.scn

 		Reading configuration values from config scenario file ./sql_perf.scn Starting pre-req checks
 		Completed pre-req checks
-		collecting information from sql instance on host : master-0 Testing SQL Connectivity for host_instance with name master-0 and port 1533 Enter SQL UserName: admin
+		collecting information from sql instance on host : sqlmiaa1-0 Testing SQL Connectivity for host_instance with name sqlmiaa1-0 and port 1533 Enter SQL UserName: ********
 			Enter User Password:
 			SQL Connectivity test suceeded...
 			Collecting SQL Configuration information at startup...
 			Starting SQL Perf Stats script as a background job....
 			Starting SQL Performance counter script as a background job....
 			Starting SQL Memory Status script as a background job....
 			Creating helper stored procedures in tempdb from MSDiagprocs.sql Starting SQL trace collection...
 	 Note: Please reproduce the problem now and then stop the data collection...
 	 Note: Please save the output from the terminal while starting the collector...
 	 Note: Performance collectors started in the background, run stop_collector.sh to stop the background collectors...

 6. Please review the information in the terminal for any errors or other messages.
 Please save this information and pass it on to the engineer if you are working with one.
 The utility gathers all the diagnostic logs into a /output sub-directory under the directory where you extracted all the scripts.
 For long term collections you can monitor this /output directory for size and growth.